 Medical Devices made in Vienna

-Vienna can be considered a hub of the Austrian medical device industry.
-In 2020, more than 250 medical device companies were located in the city.
-With a workforce of 9,120 people, these companies generated around 3.8 billion euros in revenue.
+Vienna can be considered as one of Austria's medical device industry hubs.
+In 2023, almost 300 medical device companies were located in the city.
+With a workforce of 10,667 people, these companies generated around 4.4 billion euros in revenue.
 Most of Vienna’s medical device companies are active in sales, including most of the top 20 global players.
 In addition, Vienna hosts a growing start-up community in medtech with a strong focus on digital health solutions.

 Research, development and manufacturing

-Most of the “research, development or manufacturing companies” in the medical device sector in Vienna are solely committed to this field of activity: there are 61 “dedicated medical device companies” and only four other companies have been reported, for which medical devices are only one among a number of business segments.
-Strengths lie in software, in-vitro diagnostics, implants and disposable products.
-Sempermed (acquired by HARPS in 2023), for example, headquartered in Vienna, is one of the world’s leading producers of medical gloves.
+Most of the “research, development or manufacturing companies” in the medical device sector in Vienna are solely committed to this field of activity: there are 79 “dedicated medical device companies” and only 10 other companies have been reported, for which medical devices are only one among a number of business segments.
+Strengths lie in software, electromechanical medical devices, in-vitro diagnostics, and reusable devices.
+Single-use devices, implantable devices, anesthetic and respiratory devices and radiation devices also are strongly represented in the pipelines of dedicated medical devices companies in Vienna.
+Examples for successful IVD companies on site include Biomedica (part of the AddLife Group since 2018), ingenetix, MADx – MacroArray Diagnostics and Technoclone.

 Innovative digital health solutions on the rise

-In recent years, Vienna has become a leading city for the development of digital products and services in the health sector.
-Dedalus HealthCare, for example, develops software in Vienna that serves the global healthcare market.
-The dynamics regarding the development of software solutions as a medical device, including eHealth tools, are amazing: from ten companies in 2014 (2017: 20) the number has grown to 30 companies in 2020, thus tripling within only a few years.
+In recent years, Vienna gained momentum in the development of digital products and services in the health sector.
+Dedalus HealthCare, for example, operates a site in the city to further develop its market-leading hospital information systems (HIS) and AI-driven solutions that serve the global healthcare market.
+Overall, 57% of the innovative medical device companies in Vienna had software for medicine, telemedicine and e-health in their development portfolios by the end of 2023.
 The diabetes care company mySugr is just one of Vienna's success stories: Its acquisition by Roche in 2017 was regarded as the biggest deal of its kind in Europe at that time.
+Other companies to remember are e.g. contextflow, ImageBiopsy Lab, nyra health, RetInsight (a Topcon Healthcare company since May 2025) and XUND.

 Strong in sales and distribution

-In 2020, there were some 190 Viennese medical device companies that operated either as distributors, suppliers or service providers.
-A total of 6,740 employees have achieved a turnover of 2.1 billion euros.
-The vast majority of these businesses are sales and distribution companies: In 2020, some 150 companies employed 4,360 people and generated revenues of over two billion euros.
+In 2023, there were 208 Viennese medical device companies that operated either as distributors, suppliers or service providers.
+A total of 8,469 employees have achieved a turnover of 3.8 billion euros.
+The vast majority of these businesses are sales and distribution companies: In 2023, 160 companies employed 4,648 people and generated revenues of 2.6 billion euros.

 Additional information and success stories

-More details, tables and lists are provided in the Vienna Life Science Report
+More examples, figures, tables and lists are provided in the Vienna Life Science Report

-Furthermore, we invite you to screen our news section, to register for our electronic newsletter and to follow us on LinkedIn in order to stay up to date on success stories.
+Furthermore, we invite you to screen our news section, to register for our newsletter and to follow us on LinkedIn in order to stay up to date on the sector.
 In the downloads section you will find publications by our media partners, reports and further helpful documents.

 LISAvienna is available if you have any questions